 2.2.
 Preparation of extracts

-Extraction was carried out by maceration of 100 g of powder in 1 L of distilled water for the aqueous extract and in 1 L of hydroethanol solvent (a mixture of ethanol and 80/20 distilled water) for the hydroethanol extract for 72 h.
+Extraction was carried out by maceration of 100 g of powder in 1 L of distilled water for the aqueous extract and in 1 L of hydroethanol solvent (ethanol - distilled water, 4:1, v/v) for the hydroethanol extract for 72 h.
 The mixtures were stirred intermittently.
 After filtration on cotton and then on Wattman paper, the filtrates obtained were evaporated using a rotary evaporator at 45°C to obtain the dry extracts.
 The extracts obtained were then stored at 4°C. The extraction yield was calculated using the following formula:

 R= (Mex / Mp ) x 100

 R is the extraction yield in %; Mex is the mass of dry extract; Mp is the mass of powder used.